 Business and tourist travel drive demand.
 Both are affected by the strength of the economy.
 The profitability of individual companies depends on efficient operations, because many costs are fixed, and on effective marketing.
 Large companies have advantages in economies of scale in operations, can more easily raise capital, and have strong name recognition.
 Small companies, such as boutique hotels, can compete effectively in favorable locations and by providing specialty services.
-The industry is fragmented: the 50 largest companies generate about 45 percent of revenue.
+The US industry is fragmented: the 50 largest companies generate about 45 percent of revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY

 Major industry product lines are room fees and sales of food, alcoholic drinks, and merchandise.
-Room fees account for 75 percent of ...
+Room fees account for 75 percent ...